What is Menopause?

 Due to the hormonal imbalance, dryness and atrophy of the vagina and painful intercourse experience, the sex drive decreases, but that is not the only reason.
 Decreased libido is a physiological condition some women experience without suffering from any of the above.
 This is an effect of the bodily changes brought about by lowered hormones.
 The changes include slow or absent clitoral response, delayed clitoral reaction time, no orgasm, etc.

-Menopause not only comes with all the above said issues, but it also brings about certain changes like early aging, thinning of skin, decay of hair shafts.
+Menopause not only comes with all the above-said issues, but it also brings about certain changes like early aging, thinning of the skin, decay of hair shafts.
 Collagen formation, attributed to sex hormones, is often decreased leading to thinner and drier hair and skin.
-Calcium deficit is also a result of reduced oestrogen and progesterone which results in bone weakening.
+Calcium deficit is also a result of reduced estrogen and progesterone which results in bone weakening.
 Breasts tend to sag due to loss of elasticity.
-The body in general weakens after menopause and becomes susceptible to weight gain.
+The body, in general, weakens after menopause and becomes susceptible to weight gain.

 Menopause is often accompanied by disrupted and irregular sleep.
 It becomes exceedingly difficult for women to fall asleep or stay asleep even after menopause.
-Doctors advise to indulge into physical activities and exercises that would exhaust the body so much so that you are out once you hit the bed.
-Reading, listening to music, bathing, etc. are considered helpful for a good-night’s sleep.
+Doctors advise indulging in physical activities and exercises that would exhaust the body so much so that you are out once you hit the bed.
+Reading, listening to music, bathing, etc. are considered helpful for a good night’s sleep.

 Even though mental health is a very important part of one’s life, it is barely talked about in the context of menopause.
 Menopause might just be a simplistic phenomenon considered by the masses, even by women experiencing it but it has a lot of impact on one’s mental health.
 Increasing anxiety and depression due to all the other unwanted effects of menopause is experienced by almost every woman.
 Extreme changes in emotions are often reported by women going through menopause.
 All the physical issues that accompany menopause affect the mental health of women.
 Studies show that women suffer from insecurity, identity crisis, body-image crisis after the onset of menopause due to the physical changes that accompany it.